 Remove the Core

-If you do this right, the core and all the seeds should come out all in one piece.
-Discard or compost them.Continue to 7 of 8 below.
+If cut correctly, the core and all the seeds should come out all in one piece.
+Discard or compost them.Continue to 8 of 9 below.

 Trim the Membranes

 You can unroll the pepper so that it sits flat on the cutting board.
 Then trim out the little white membranes.Continue to 9 of 9 below.

 Now that you've transformed that weird bulbous fruit into a nice straight flat shape, you're ready to slice and dice it any way you like.